typescene/typescene.github.io/docs/ref/UICell.md

 number
 ```
 {:.declarationspec}
-Size of drop shadow based on visual 'elevation' (0-1, defaults to 0).
+Size of drop shadow based on visual 'elevation' (0-1).